rangle/ngCourse2/handout/redux/using_redux_with_components.md

 [View Example](https://plnkr.co/edit/NmxQEawemZsdrmj3LT9C?p=preview)

-The template syntax should be familiar by now, displaying a `Observable` counter with the async pipe, and handling some click events.
+The template syntax should be familiar by now, displaying a `Observable` counter with the async pipe and handling some click events.

 In this case, the click events are bound to expressions that call our action creators from the `CounterActions` ActionCreatorService.